 - Commute from home to DIS using the many choices of public transportation available in Copenhagen – you can use this time to do homework, take a nap, or just listen to your favorite tunes and enjoy the view.
 Read more about the transportation systems here

-- Share a room or have your own room.
+- Share a bedroom or have your own room.
 The room sizes vary and most often two students share, but up to four people may share a room.
 Single rooms are available but are limited

 - Share a kitchen and bathroom

-- Do your own grocery shopping
+- Do your own grocery shopping and cook for yourself and/or your community

 - Cook for yourself and/or your community